AidenFliss/GoogleTranslateBFBBRewrite/README.md

 This C# console app runs BFBB through Google Translate X amount of times.
 It is a rewrite of a Python version of this app that was written very incorrectly and ignored the complexities of the TEXT file format.
 This version is still a bit scuffed, but way less than the previous attempt.

+## Config
+The config file contains settings for the paths the program uses.
+- ExtractedGameFilesPath - Path to the base game files, can be from Dolphin or GCR.
+- HeavyModManagerFolderPath - Path to the folder containing the HMM executable.
+- TemporaryPath - The temporary folder path.
+- TranslationIterations - How many times the game gets translated.
+- MaxRetries - Max retries for when an error occurs.

 ## Building
 To build it, just open the repository inside Visual Studio 2022 or later and click Build.